 You can share information about what’s happening at home and how your child is doing there.
 Your child’s teacher can fill in information about how things are going at school.

 For example, if your child is frustrated by an assignment in class, the teacher may see him throw up his hands and say, “Why do we have to learn this?”
 You may be seeing the same frustrated reaction at home when it comes to homework.

 By keeping each other informed, you can come up with consistent ways to respond to his frustration.
 When you’re partnering with your child’s teacher, it’s easier to create common messaging and to help your child understand the point of an assignment.

 How Working With You Can Help the Teacher

-From the teacher’s point of view, it’s always helpful to get more insights into each student’s world.
-Typically a teacher only has the privilege of learning about your child while he’s in her classroom.
-Because this time is limited, it might take the teacher awhile to get to know him.
+It’s always helpful for a teacher to get more insights into your child.
+Because her time with him is limited, it can take a new teacher awhile to get to know your child.
 The information you share will help move this process along.

 How Your Partnership With the Teacher Can Help Your Child